pulumi/pulumi-hugo/themes/default/content/what-is/what-is-hashicorp-vault.md

 - **Advanced configuration management**: Discover how to efficiently manage configuration data in your cloud applications.
 Dive into Pulumi's [Configuration Management docs](/docs/concepts/config/) for in-depth information on creating and managing configuration across stacks and projects.

 Our [community on Slack](https://slack.pulumi.com/) is always open for discussions, questions, and sharing experiences.
-Join us there and become part of our growing community of cloud professionals!
+Join us there and become part of our growing community of cloud professionals.